CZ-NIC/fred-docs/EPPReference/ProtocolBasics/Commands.rst

 with unique identifiers.

-A **command** should be assigned a ``clTRID`` (client transaction identifier) by the client that uniquely identifies the command to the client.
+A **command** should be assigned a ``clTRID`` (client transaction identifier) by the client which uniquely identifies the command to the client.
-The client is supposed to maintain their own transaction identifier space to ensure uniqueness.
+The client is supposed to maintain its own transaction identifier space to ensure uniqueness.
 Also the format of the identifier is arbitrary as long as it complies with the restrictions of the XML schema (:term:`epp:trIDStringType`).